elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 3 and 9, turning left.
+You compare 3 < 9: turn left.

 ]#=.0:081=4292]][9=#
 96==3=##]2824:25799]